blubberbo/Covid19BayArea/README.md

 ## About

-My wife is a health care worker in the Bay Area and had been looking for data specifically about Bay Area counties.
+My wife is a health care worker in the Bay Area and had been looking for COVID-19 data specifically about Bay Area counties.
 She was only able to find data either for all of CA or separated by county; nothing that grouped the Bay Area counties together.
 That ask is where this app originated.

+All the above graphs show data about COVID-19 in certain Bay Area counties (see below).
+The green graphs show the number of confirmed COVID-19 cases, while the purple graphs show the number of COVID-19 deaths.
+The yellow graph shows hospitalizations with confirmed
+COVID-19: "This includes all inpatients (including those in ICUs and Medical/Surgical units), and does not include patients in affiliated clinics, outpatient departments, emergency departments and overflow locations awaiting an inpatient bed.
+As of April 21, 2020, COVID ED patients were removed from the Hospitalized COVID count and counted separately” (see [datasource definition](https://data.ca.gov/dataset/covid-19-hospital-data/resource/42d33765-20fd-44b8-a978-b083b7542225)).
+The red graph shows available
-The above graphs show data about COVID-19 in certain Bay Area counties (see below).
-The data is summed in the first graphs and calculated delta ("New") graphs showing the rate of change of the summative graphs are provided afterwards.
-On the delta graphs, a trendline has been drawn showing the seven day average values to provide a more consistent representation of the trend and counteracting the sporadic data availability on weekends.
-Optionally, you can also compare all Bay Area data with statewide data for all of California using the button at the top.
+ICU beds: "NICU, PICU, and adult" (see [datasource definition](https://data.ca.gov/dataset/covid-19-hospital-data/resource/42d33765-20fd-44b8-a978-b083b7542225)).
+On some of the graphs, a trendline has been drawn showing the seven day average values to provide a more consistent representation of the trend and counteracting the sporadic data availability on weekends.
+Optionally, you can also toggle data for all of California using the button at the top.

+_Note: the yellow and red graphs come from a different underlying datasource, so their dates may not exactly line up with the other four graphs._

 Bay Area counties are defined here as:

 - Alameda
 - Contra Costa